Birnau pilgrimage church: Architecture

 The complex consists of a long single-nave hall church preceded by a transverse block containing monastic and (today) commercial rooms.
 The façade has eleven window axes divided by three pairs of giant Ionic pilasters.
 Instead of a central risalit it is crowned by a three-stage bell tower – unusual for a Cistercian church but made acceptable by placing it outside the sacred building proper.

 The interior is a hall church without aisles.
 Peter Thumb abandoned the traditional Vorarlberg münster scheme (based on Il Gesù) in favour of a simpler space that allowed greater freedom for painting and sculpture.
 A continuous gallery at half height connects to the organ loft; two shallow conches in the fourth bay accommodate side altars.

 The nave narrows in three sections towards the choir, which is covered by a flat dome.
-The apse forms almost a three-quarter circle and tightly encloses Feuchtmayer’s canopy altar.
+The apse forms almost a three-quarter circle and tightly encloses Feuchtmayer's canopy altar.

 Interior decoration and iconographic programme

-The overwhelming Rococo interior was created simultaneously by architect Peter Thumb, fresco painter Gottfried Bernhard Göz and stucco sculptor Joseph Anton Feuchtmayer in close collaboration – a rare achievement in Baroque church building.
+The Rococo interior was created simultaneously by architect Peter Thumb, fresco painter Gottfried Bernhard Göz and stucco sculptor Joseph Anton Feuchtmayer in close collaboration – a rare achievement in Baroque church building.

-The sophisticated theological programme centres on the miracle-working image of Mary and on the Cistercian order’s self-image.
-Mary is linked typologically to Old Testament figures (Esther, Judith) and presented as the order’s special patron.
+The sophisticated theological programme centres on the miracle-working image of Mary and on the Cistercian order's self-image.
+Mary is linked typologically to Old Testament figures (Esther, Judith) and presented as the order's special patron.
 The builders (abbots and donors) appear prominently in the ceiling frescoes, celebrating the new church as a gift to the Virgin.